wilsonsouto/pizzeria-donna/README.md

 ## :dart: About

 During my internship at IBM, I had the opportunity to develop a project using IBM Watson Assistant, a powerful tool for creating intelligent chatbots.
-Although the project theme was open-ended, I chose to address a critical issue: domestic violence.
+Although the project theme was open-ended, I chose to address a critical issue: domestic violence against women.

 One major challenge faced by victims of domestic violence is finding a discreet and secure way to communicate their situation without alerting their abuser.
 To tackle this, I designed a chatbot integrated into a landing page with a pizzeria-themed interface.
 This design choice was intentional, as it allows victims to simulate placing a pizza order, thereby communicating their distress without raising suspicion.